Labdoo: Approach

-Labdoo's approach is based on leveraging a global volunteer social network platform, which is divided into "hubs," to carry out the work required to achieve its goal of providing children in low-income countries with computers and the opportunity to improve their digital literacy skills.
+Labdoo's approach is based on leveraging a global volunteer social network platform, which is divided into "hubs" to carry out the work required to achieve its goal of providing children in low-income countries with computers and the opportunity to improve their digital literacy skills.
 The Labdoo platform allows users to engage via four types of resources.

 Dootronics

-"Dootronics" are what the donated used laptops or tablets are called.
+"Dootronics" is what the donated used laptops or tablets are called.
 These devices must meet two requirements in order to be accepted for donation: